nvidia-holoscan/meta-tegra-holoscan/README.md

 can be added to the install list instead to install all of the upstream kernel modules.
 This will increase build time and image size, so it is suggested to install just the specific kernel modules that are actually needed if possible.
+Note that the `kernel-modules` package has been added to the template configuration in `env/templates/conf/local.conf` to improve the out-of-the-box support for additional peripherals during the initial development phase.

 ##### Enabling Rivermax